Lyrics and meanings in English

 Referrring to the Lord as the One who rose to the Viswaroopa form and measured the three worlds with three giant strides during the Vamana Avatar , in this third stanza, Andal describes the good that will follow when during this prayer, we all sing the praise of the names of the Lord during the Margazhi Nonbu.

 All throughout the nation, without any disaster(floods), we will have adequate rains during all the months, the crops will flourish making the fields of tall well grown paddy lively with the fish jumping around, honey bees gently sleeping in the beautiful flowers, the big cows, like great philanthropists will fill the pots with milk from their abundant udders and in all prosperity and plenty will fill the lives of the devotees who are performing this prayers.

 Andal cited the measures of prosperity in these terms in the days that she lived.
 Will these measures mean prosperity now ?
 We may be preoccupied with other measures like the GDP and the Sensex but with the focus on the environment as the single largest concern for humanity, Andal’s metrics appear truly farsighted.

 And the everlasting wealth that she is alluding to as we will discover later is really the Grace of the Lord.

-You can also listen to the song here –
+You can also listen to the words here –

 Aazhi Mazhaik kanna ondru nee kai karavel